 An otolaryngology library is available in addition to the College of Medicine Library.
 A microsurgery lab is present for resident training and computer access is provided as well.

 We are fortunate to closely work with some outstanding clinical services including Anesthesiology, Radiology, and Radiation Oncology.
 Dr. Tony Mancuso in the Department of Radiology is clearly one of the premiere head and neck neuroradiologists in the United States and works very closely with our residents.
 The Department of Radiation Oncology is recognized as one of the top programs internationally in head and neck oncology which allows us to provide an outstanding multi-disciplinary management of cancer.

-Our residency program is accredited by the ACGME through 2014.
+Our residency program is accredited by the ACGME effective January 26th 2018.